foqueiroz/arcdocs.github.io/book/software/libraries/nag-matlab.md

-## The nag-matlab module on the HPC
+## The NAG-MATLAB module on the HPC

-The nag-matlab module can be loaded into your environment with the following command:
+The NAG-MATLAB module can be loaded into your environment with the following command:

 ```bash
 $ module add nag-matlab
 ```

-The nag-matlab module is available on ARC3 and ARC4:
+The NAG-MATLAB module is available on ARC3 and ARC4:

 ```{list-table}
 :header-rows: 1